 The All Party Parliamentary Group (APPG) for Diabetes has released its latest report looking at the Future of Inpatient Diabetes Care.

-One in six hospital beds are occupied by a person with diabetes.
+One in six hospital beds is occupied by a person with diabetes.
 With a person being diagnosed with diabetes every two minutes, this is only likely to increase in future.
 We need to challenge the widespread acceptance of poor outcomes for inpatients with diabetes.

 This report details the picture painted by patients and healthcare professionals with direct experience of care, and the measures that are urgently needed to guarantee that the future of inpatient diabetes care is a bright one.
 It starts with leadership, accountability, a long-term vision and a patient-centred approach.
 Only then can changes be made to improve inpatient diabetes care, including: